mhnkhan/github-pages-with-jekyll/_posts/2020-08-26-My-first-blog-post.md

+---
+title: "Welcome to my blog"
+date: 2020-08-26
+---
-So this is supposed to be the blog page.
+So this is supposed to be the blog post.